 The kennel name represents our goal.

-Our history: Everything started when I came back home from a short job as doghandler at a sleddog safari farm in Swedish Lapland 2002 where I fell in love with the breed.
+Our history: Everything started when I came back home from a short job as doghandler at a sleddog safari farm in Swedish Lapland 2002 where I fell in love with the way of life of a musher.
 I got my 2 first malamutes in 2003, started training them and in 2004 I made a 1800 km/51 days dryland ‘expedition’ from my home city Kortijk (Belgium) to Estonia.
-On foot walking behind my 2 malamutes that pulled a little trailer with all my stuff.
+On foot walking behind my 2 malamutes that pulled a little cart packed with my camping stuff.
 In Estonia I settled down and started breedng sleddogs and malamutes.
 In 2007 I established my own sleddog tourist safari business named Karulas wolftrail.
 In 2011 the FCI malamute kennel got registred.Later we mooved to Swedish Lapland where we continued the tourist business as Lapland Wolftrail.

 Selected dogs for breeding need to have these 4 prooven qualitys: